Meet the Herd

 So, here I am with two beautiful horses I can’t train or ride.
 Six months after I bought Smokey and began my natural horsemanship learning, he fell gravely ill with liver disease.
 I was on the fast track in my newfound education, and he was the horse I was taking to school in six months and now he’s fighting for his life.

-After weeks spent hooked up to IV’s and temperatures that should have killed him, Smokey was released from New Bolton in PA.
+After weeks spent hooked up to IV’s and temperatures that should have killed him, Smokey was released from New Bolton Equine Hospital in PA.
 My new farm was ready for my herd of equines, so I moved both Legend and Onasis there and kept Smokey with my parents so they could help me administer his 24-hour care.
 He now needed months of recovery and rehabilitation.

 At this point I knew I couldn’t take Smokey away with me to school and if I wanted to stay on track with my education and new business goals, I had to start working with Legend so he could go with me.